 Sometimes, you may need medical intervention to get rid of wheezing.
 You should know when to seek medical care.

-When the symptoms persist for several days or doesn’t improve with home remedies
+When the symptoms persist for several days or don’t improve with home remedies

 The doctor will examine your breathing pattern and lungs with a stethoscope, and may also ask you to get a breathing test.
 Make sure you know what triggers lead to wheezing.
 In addition, the doctor may also call for blood test and x-ray to diagnose the cause of wheezing.